Mohamed-sami-ghrab/ML_project/README.md

 🚀 Key Features
 Models:

-U-Net: Custom implementation using a ResNet18 encoder with skip connections.
+**U-Net**: Custom implementation using a ResNet18 encoder with skip connections.

 SegFormer: Fine-tuning script for SegFormer-mit_b2 using segmentation_models_pytorch.